 - The transitional duty job reduces the amount of deconditioning most employees experience when not working

 As almost all employers know that a return to work program is beneficial to the both the employer and the employee, the question often becomes “How much does a third party return to work provider charge for their services?”
 The answer varies.
-Some third party return to work provider charge a flat fee for their services, often in the $750 to $1,000 range.
+Some third-party return to work providers charge a flat fee for their services, often in the $1,000 range.
 Other return to work providers will have a sliding scale of fees, with the amount of the fee being based on the number of job placements they do.

 Occasionally, there is the injured employee who just doesn’t want to return to work, period.
 If the third party return to work provider arranges for the employee to work at a charitable organization, and the employee does not show up, the third party return to work provider will normally reduce their fee to half or there about.